North Clearwater, Minnesota

 North Clearwater is an unorganized territory in Clearwater County, Minnesota, United States.
-The population was 85 at the 2000 census.
+The population was 70 at the time of the 2020 census.

 Geography

 According to the United States Census Bureau, the unorganized territory has a total area of 191.9 square miles (497.1 km2), of which 187.1 square miles (484.7 km2) is land and 4.8 square miles (12.4 km2) (2.50%) is water.

 This unorganized territory falls completely within the boundaries of the Red Lake Indian Reservation.

 Demographics

-As of the census of 2000, there were 85 people, 27 households, and 21 families residing in the unorganized territory.
-The population density was 0.5 people per square mile (0.2/km2).
-There were 28 housing units at an average density of 0.1/sq mi (0.1/km2).
-The racial makeup of the unorganized territory was 2.35% White and 97.65% Native American.
-Hispanic or Latino of any race were 5.88% of the population.
+As of the census of 2020, there were 70 people and 20 households residing in the unorganized territory.
+The population density was 0.4 PD/sqmi.
+There were 25 housing units.
+The racial makeup of the unorganized territory was 4.28% White, 1.43% Asian, and 91.43% Native American or Alaska Native.
+2.86% reported two or more races.
+Hispanic or Latino of any race were 4.29% of the population.

-There were 27 households, out of which 29.6% had children under the age of 18 living with them, 37.0% were married couples living together, 18.5% had a female householder with no husband present, and 22.2% were non-families.
-22.2% of all households were made up of individuals, and 11.1% had someone living alone who was 65 years of age or older.
-The average household size was 3.15 and the average family size was 3.57.
+There were 20 households, out of which none reported having children under the age of 18 living with them.
+55% of responders reported as having been widowed.
+45% reported as having never married.
+55% of households had someone living alone who was 65 years of age or older.
+The average household size was unreported.

-In the unorganized territory the population was spread out, with 29.4% under the age of 18, 5.9% from 18 to 24, 41.2% from 25 to 44, 18.8% from 45 to 64, and 4.7% who were 65 years of age or older.
-The median age was 37 years.
-For every 100 females, there were 157.6 males.
-For every 100 females age 18 and over, there were 160.9 males.
+In the unorganized territory the population was relatively concentrated, with 45% of responders being from 55 to 59 years old, and 55% who were 65 years of age or older.
+The median age was unreported.
+All responders were male.

-The median income for a household in the unorganized territory was $23,875, and the median income for a family was $23,958.
-Males had a median income of $19,583 versus $21,786 for females.
+The median income for a household in the unorganized territory was unreported.
 The per capita income for the unorganized territory was $9,389.
-There were 21.7% of families and 11.9% of the population living below the poverty line, including no under eighteens and none of those over 64.
+45% were reported as living below the poverty line, none of whom were over 64.